ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 Therefore, it is imperative to continuously measure the code in production.

 Metrics, by default, supports Prometheus.
-In order to support Prometheus, an HTTP endpoint starts with the context of `/metrics` in default port 9797 when star6ting the Ballerina program.
+In order to support Prometheus, an HTTP endpoint starts with the context of `/metrics` in default port 9797 when starting the Ballerina program.

 ### Advanced metrics configuration for Ballerina
 This section focuses on the Ballerina configurations that are available for metrics monitoring with Prometheus,